Cost of Living in Montana [2025]

 You might be able to maintain your coverage when moving to a new state if you are under 26 and still on your parent’s insurance plan.
 Check through your parent’s provider to see if your new Montana hometown has doctors that fall within the network.

-Despite Montana’s cold winters, utilities typically fall below the national average of $240 monthly.
-The average cost of monthly utilities, including electricity, heating, cooling, water, and garbage for a 915 square foot apartment, is broken down by the major cities in Montana:
+Despite Montana’s cold winters, utilities typically fall well below the national average of $253 monthly.
+The average cost of monthly utilities, including electricity, heating, cooling, water, and garbage for a 915 square foot apartment, is only $215 a month in Montana.
+By utility type, that breaks down to $121.28 for electricity, $56.53 for gas, $31.32 for water, and $6.29 for fuel.

 Learn more about the estimated utility costs per city!